-If you have a prepayment energy meter and can’t afford to top it up, you may be able to get a £49 fuel voucher from the Fuel Bank Foundation.
+If you have a prepayment energy meter and can’t afford to top it up, you may be able to get a free gas and electricity voucher worth £49 from the Fuel Bank Foundation.
 The charity operates more than 140 Fuel Bank centres across the country.
 It does this in partnership with advice agencies and food banks charities.

 To be eligible, recipients must be in need of food support and have been deemed as in ‘crisis need’ by an independent referrer.
 Bodies such as Citizens Advice, (opens in new tab) your GP or a social worker can refer you for a food or fuel voucher.